College of the Holy Cross

 9.0 Advertising & Commercial Activity

-- Graphical links or logos of commercial businesses or sites are prohibited unless prior consent has been issued by Web Communications, Office of Public Affairs.
+- Graphical links or logos of commercial businesses or sites are prohibited unless prior consent has been issued by Web Communications, Office of College Marketing and Communications.

-- Requests for exemptions to the above policies should be directed to Web Communications, Office of Public Affairs for consideration.
+- Requests for exemptions to the above policies should be directed to Web Communications, Office of College Marketing and Communications for consideration.

 10.0 Future Updates

-- Given the rapidly changing nature of the Web, additional information not contained in this policy can be found here, the official Web resource for Web Communications, Office of Public Affairs.
+- Given the rapidly changing nature of the web, additional information not contained in this policy can be found here, the official web resource for Web Communications, Office of College Marketing and Communications.

 11.0 Functional Responsibility

-- The Cheif Marketing and Communications Officer and has the responsibility to ensure that all use of the College Web site conforms to this policy.
+- The Director of the Office of College Marketing and Communications and has the responsibility to ensure that all uses of the College website conform to this policy.

-- The College Web site is routinely reviewed by members of Web Communications, College Marketing and Communications for Web policy compliance and accuracy.
+- The College website is routinely reviewed by members of Web Communications, Office of College Marketing and Communications for web policy compliance and accuracy.

-- Web Communications, College Marketing and Communications may add, change, delete or update materials on official Web pages without prior notice to keep compliant with this policy and ensure accurate information is being delivered to the College Web audience.
-The Web Communications office will be responsible for contacting department Web editors regarding any changes.
+- Web Communications, Office of College Marketing and Communications may add, change, delete or update materials on official webpages without prior notice to keep compliant with this policy and ensure accurate information is being delivered to the College web audience.
+The web Communications office will be responsible for contacting department web editors regarding any changes.

 13.0 Policy Revisions and Approval

-- Revised by Web Communications, College Marketing and Communications – August 17, 2009
+- Revised by Web Communications, Office of College Marketing and Communications – August 17, 2009

 - Approved by Information Technology Policy Committee – September 22, 2009